 A review of the clinical evidence — from Johns Hopkins and Imperial College to Compass Pathways — response rates, how psilocybin targets depression's root causes, who qualifies, and how to access treatment in 2026.
+For strain-level picks and dosing context, see our best strains for depression guide.

 Yes — psilocybin produces significant, lasting reductions in depression symptoms across multiple rigorous trials.
 A 2023 Johns Hopkins RCT found 58% remission at 12 months after two sessions.
 The FDA has granted Breakthrough Therapy designation for both treatment-resistant depression and major depressive disorder.